Counterfeit pharmaceutical products are a growing global problem and a serious threat to public health.

 For Merck, maintaining patient safety and protecting our reputation are paramount.
 We maintain a comprehensive worldwide anti-counterfeiting strategy and operational program that has three goals:

 - Secure the supply chains

 - Deter, rapidly detect and respond to counterfeit activity

-- Raise public and stakeholder awareness of the risks posed by counterfeits, and advocate, for increased enforcement and to shape relevant regulatory requirements
+- Raise public and stakeholder awareness of the risks posed by counterfeits, and advocate for increased enforcement to shape relevant regulatory requirements